-- 1. Choose one: - If you are using Windows 7 or earlier, click Start Search field, and then click regedit.exe in the search results. - Or, if you are using Windows 8 or later, on the Start screen, type regedit, and then click the regedit search result.

-- 2. Navigate to the appropriate registry key for the bitness of your connector and your machine: - If you are using the 32-bit connector on a 64-bit machine, then browse to the following registry key:
+- 1. Choose one: - If you are using Windows 7 or earlier, click Start , then type regedit in the Search field, and then click regedit.exe in the search results. - Or, if you are using Windows 8 or later, on the Start screen, type regedit, and then click the regedit search result. - 2.
+Navigate to the appropriate registry key for the bitness of your connector and your machine: - If you are using the 32-bit connector on a 64-bit machine, then browse to the following registry key:

-HKEY\LOCAL\MACHINE\SOFTWARE\Wow6432Node\Simba\Simba Snowflake ODBC Driver\Driver
+HKEY\LOCAL\ MACHINE\SOFTWARE\Wow6432Node\Simba\Simba Snowflake ODBC Driver\Driver